edvin/pillar/docs/ui/stream-browser.md

 - plus an `afterAggregateSequence` cursor set by the repository to your latest **snapshot** (if any), for efficiency

 This gives you the **exact state after event N**—useful for debugging and audits.

 ---

-## ✅ Requirements

-- Pillar ≥ the version that introduced `EventWindow` and the Stream Browser
-- Laravel 10/11/12
-- If you’re using the database event store, ensure your migrations are published and run:
-  - `events` table
-  - `aggregate_versions` table (now includes `aggregate_id_class`)

----